 To learn more about Dr. Kisley’s research program please visit the UCCS Human Neurophysiology Lab webpage.

-Attention, emotion, neuroscience, adult development, and event-related brain potentials.
+Attention, emotion, neuroscience, adult development, relationship attachment style, attraction, and event-related brain potentials.

 Chavis, J.M., & Kisley, M.A.
 (2012) Adult attachment and motivated attention to social images: Attachment-based differences in event-related brain potentials to emotional images.
 Journal of Research in Personality 46: 55-62.